JamesSkemp/words/content/post/are-the-teenage-mutant-ninja-turtles-really-ninjas.md

 +++
-title = "Are the Teenage Mutant Ninja Turtles Really Ninjas?" summary = "Are the Teenage Mutant Ninja Turtles really ninjas, or are they something else?" draft = false comments = true date = "2005-09-04T00:00:00-05:00"
+title = "Are the Teenage Mutant Ninja Turtles Really Ninjas?" description = "Are the Teenage Mutant Ninja Turtles really ninjas, or are they something else?" draft = false comments = true date = "2005-09-04T00:00:00-05:00"